mvongjesda/UN_Sustainable_Development_Goals_Sustainability/README.md

-## This project analyzes the data related to the United Nation's Global Sustainable Development Goal 12: "Ensure sustainable consumption and production patterns," in order to visualize trends and predict if the targets will be met by the goal target's deadlines of 2020 and 2030.
+### This project analyzes the data related to the United Nation's Global Sustainable Development Goal 12: "Ensure sustainable consumption and production patterns," in order to visualize trends and predict if the targets will be met by the goal target's deadlines of 2020 and 2030.

-### Goal and targets are as followed:
+### Goal and targets are as follows:

 GOAL 12
   Ensure sustainable consumption and production patterns